-If you hold an accredited Australian tertiary qualification in engineering, you may be eligible to join as a Graduate Member in your occupational category.
+If you hold an accredited Australian qualification in engineering, you may be eligible to join as a Graduate Member in your occupational category.

 Please check that your qualification is accredited by Engineers Australia by viewing our list of accredited programs.

 Don't have an EA ID?
 Create an account today!

 Benefits of Graduate membership

 With over 100,000 members, Engineers Australia membership is recognised world-wide and can help open doors via its network and reputation.
 Graduates looking to further their engineering career through professional development, support and industry connections should apply for Graduate membership today.

 Access Australia’s premier engineering network and have world-class professional development and technical resources at your fingertips.

 In a diverse profession with so many exciting opportunities, you may want some guidance and advice from time to time.
 Whatever stage you’re at in your engineering career, Engineers Australia offers a range of resources to support you.